Skip to main content

 The Leadership Failure

-Her support for the Housing Not Handcuffs Act legislation that would make it even more difficult for cities to address chronic street disorder and dangerous encampments is one of the clearest examples of misplaced priorities.
-While business owners in Little Saigon were boarding up windows and community leaders were begging for intervention, their representative was pushing legislation that would have tied the hands of local authorities further.
+Her support for the Housing Not Handcuffs Act legislation.
+That would make it even more difficult for cities to address chronic street disorder and dangerous encampments .
+It is one of the clearest examples of misplaced priorities.
+While business owners in Little Saigon were boarding up windows and community leaders were begging for intervention.
+Their representative was pushing legislation that would have tied the hands of local authorities further.

 This is not a personal attack.
 It is a factual description of what happened.
 These communities deserved better.
 They still do.